sujoymondal87/browser-ar-runtime/README.md

 - The two non-targets in this demo fail silently — the user sees no overlay.
 What feedback mechanism would you add to make the "not registered" state explicit in a real museum deployment?
 - The page-reload tab switch is a pragmatic solution to a real browser bug.
 At what point would you invest in a proper in-page teardown and what would that look like?
 - Face AR and Image AR share a loading screen but nothing else.
 What would a unified AR session manager look like if both modes needed to run simultaneously?
+- The snow effect uses edge detection as a collision surface — no physics engine, no depth buffer.
+Where does this approach break down and what would you replace it with if you needed sub-pixel accuracy?

 ---

 ## License